OpenACC/openacc-best-practices-guide/01-Introduction.markdown

 OpenACC defines an abstract model for accelerated computing.
 This model exposes multiple levels of parallelism that may appear on a processor as well as a hierarchy of memories with varying degrees of speed and addressibility.
-The goal of this model is to ensure that OpenACC will not be applicable to just a particular architecture or even just the architectures in wide availability at the time, but to ensure that OpenACC could be used on devices that were not yet available.
+The goal of this model is to ensure that OpenACC will be applicable to more than just a particular architecture or even just the architectures in wide availability at the time, but to ensure that OpenACC could be used on future devices as well.

 At its core OpenACC supports offloading of both computation and data from a *host* device to and *accelerator* device.
 In fact, these devices may be the